Fractionated coconut oil has been around for many years whereas liquid coconut oil has just manifested in recent years.

-Both colorless refined coconut oils contain compounds that are derived from regular coconut oil or palm kernel oil.
+Both contain compounds deriving from regular coconut oil or palm kernel oil.
 And the compounds are purely MCTS (medium-chain triglycerides).

 Being purely MCTS, both coconut oils can remain in liquid form even at 32 °F (0 °C).
 For this reason, you can use the oil immediately without having to warm it, even at room temperatures during winter season.